Today is a terrific day to learn about the potential health benefits of BJJ.

 BJJ also teaches people how to use the leverage of their bodies, which helps them get stronger while using less energy than they would with more traditional weightlifting exercises.

-Also, because learning the right technique is so important in BJJ, practitioners learn how to avoid getting hurt while training so they can keep a healthy progression of exercises that build strength over time.
+Also, because learning the right technique is so important in BJJ, practitioners learn how to avoid getting hurt while training so they can maintain a healthy progression of exercises that build strength over time.

-3. May Help With Flexibility And Mobility
+3. Helps With Flexibility And Mobility

 Brazilian Jiu-Jitsu is a fun martial art and sport that its practitioners can get a lot out of.